Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

 * level level traversal
 * can discard all upper levels to reduce memory usage

+### LC 560, 783.
+Minimum Distance Between BST Nodes
+* use inorder traversal
+* when dealing with the root logic, if previous value is not null, update res, then replace previous value to current node value

 ### LC 563.
 Binary Tree Tilt
 * use a global variable to store the tilt
 * base case: null node returns 0